Richard Lounsbery: Early life

 Lounsbery was born in New York City in 1882 into an affluent family.
-His father, Richard P. Lounsbery, was mostly from an English origin family which came to America during colonial times.
-His mother, Edith Hunter Haggin, was of Turkish origin through her great-grandfather, Ibrahim Ben Ali, a doctor who migrated from Turkey to the United States after the Russo-Turkish war.
-The Lounsbery family's wealth derived from the extensive business activities of Edith's father, James Ben Ali Haggin, who helped to solidify the United States position in the copper industry and played a role in developing California farmland and implementing legislation controlling the state's water rights.
+His father, Richard P. Lounsbery, hailed mostly from an English family that immigrated to America during colonial times.
+His mother, Edith Hunter Haggin, had Turkish ancestry through her great-grandfather, Ibrahim Ben Ali, a doctor who migrated from Turkey to the United States after the Russo-Turkish war.
+The Lounsbery family amassed their wealth from the extensive business ventures of Edith's father, James Ben Ali Haggin, who played a crucial role in strengthening the United States' position in the copper industry, developing farmland in California, and contributing to legislation governing the state's water rights.

 Lounsbery attended St. Paul's School in Concord, New Hampshire, and graduated from Harvard College in 1906.
 He then joined the Haggin family business and extended activities into new areas such as importing silk from Japan.
 Upon his father's death in 1912, Lounsbery decided to change fields and joined the investment firm of J. B. Harris and Company.

 After serving in France as an Army lieutenant during World War I, Lounsbery decided to stay there to study art.